RARM/RARM.github.io/index.md

 # RARM GitHub Page
 Welcome, here you can learn more about my open source projects.
-Here you can find:
+Below you can find:

-1. [Open Source](#open-source): Open source projects that I own and in which I have participated.
+1. [Open Source Projects](#open-source): Open source projects that I own and in which I have participated.
 If you are interested, you can contribute to these.

-1. [Portfolio](#portfolio): These repositories are mostly expository, to show my work.
+1. [Portfolio Projects](#portfolio): These repositories are mostly expository, to show my work.
 Like a portfolio!

 -----------
 ### Open Source